norly/elmcan/readme.rst

 	Some adapters and/or their connection are unreliable.
 Enable this option to try and work around the situation.
 This is a best-effort workaround, so undefined behavior will likely occur sooner or later.
+	Without this option, the driver will bail on the first unrecognized character it receives from the TTY.

 	LOAD TIME::